devansh1401/GoNsRun/README.md

 # Containers From Scratch in Go

+**A project to replicate the core of `docker run` in Go.**

-A simple project to build container functionality from scratch using Go.
+This project aims to demonstrate how containers work at a low level by implementing basic container functionality using Go and Linux namespaces.

-More details coming soon...
+## Goals

+- Understand container isolation mechanisms
+- Learn about Linux namespaces and cgroups
+- Build a minimalist container runtime from scratch

+## Status

+This project is under active development.